Relatively uncommon

 Introduction

-Synonyms for vulvovaginal lichen planus are erosive vaginal lichen planus, vulvovaginal-gingival syndrome, ulcerative lichen planus, ELPV (erosive LP of the vulva) and LP.
+Synonyms for vulvovaginal lichen planus are erosive vaginal lichen planus, vulvovaginal-gingival syndrome, ulcerative lichen planus, and LP.
 There is controversy over whether desquamative inflammatory vaginitis and vaginal lichen planus are the same entity.

 Epidemiology